-- 12 In the graphics area, select the inner Boundary segment. - 13 In the Patterns toolbar select the option to Insert Boundary into ActivePattern - 14 Undraw the Boundary.
+- 12 In the graphics area, select the inner Boundary segment. - 13 In the Patterns toolbar select the option to Insert Boundary into ActivePattern - 14 Delete the Boundary.

-The selected Boundary segment will be copied as a Pattern segment as shown below.
+Once the selected Boundary segment is copied as a Pattern segment the Boundary is no longer of use.